Tired of ads?

-Diagram of the ventilation process in avian respiration showing the air going into an air sac before it reaches the lungs and again after it passes through the lungs.
+Diagram of the ventilation process in avian respiration.
+It shows the air going into an air sac before it reaches the lungs and again after it passes through the lungs.
+Image from here.

-The unidirectional flow of air through the lungs allows all the air flowing through the lungs to be fresh air with maximal oxygen to be collected.
-In humans, this is not the case since there is only one pathway to the lungs and it is used for both entry and exit.
-During flight, air sacs and lungs are continuously filled with oxygen rich air which provides maximal air to be absorbed into the blood stream, which is necessary for the high metabolism needed for flight.
+The unidirectional flow allows all the air flowing through the lungs to be fresh air with maximal oxygen to be collected.
+In humans, this is not the case since there’s only one pathway to the lungs and it’s used for both entry and exit.
+During flight, air sacs and lungs are continuously filled with oxygen rich air.
+This provides maximal oxygen to be absorbed into the blood stream, which is necessary for the high metabolism needed for flight.

 Gills are comprised of gill arches with hundreds of gill filaments extending from them.
 Each filament is lined with rows of lamellae, and the gas exchange takes place as water flows through them.
 The frills and flaps increase the surface area to allow more gas exchange to take place, just as the alveoli do in the lungs.

 Fish utilize a countercurrent exchange pathway (except for cartilaginous fish), which means that their arteries are arranged so that blood flows in the opposite direction of water movement against the gills.
 By having their respiration pathway in this orientation, maximum gas exchange can take place.